What 10 days without power will look like -- and what to do

 No school indefinitely

-The closure of schools -- either due to damage or power outages -- has myriad effects on children and their families, Fugate said.
+The closure of schools has myriad effects on children and their families, Fugate said.

 Children aren't learning.
 Staying at home means parents can't work.
 And for low-income families, school is where children get nutritious meals.